Rare Pistol Found in New Hampshire Dates Back to the Civil War

 Back to Andrew.
-He is a metal detectorist and finds all kinds of historic artifacts all over our fine state.
-He's found a man's shoe buckle that dates back to the 1700's in Campton, a War of 1812 Sash Plate in Francistown, and 3 George Washington Inaugural Buttons in Bristol.
-I love that he always shares a little history about each item along with a few photos and where it was found.
+He is a metal detectorist who finds all kinds of historic artifacts all over our fine state.
+He's found a man's shoe buckle that dates back to the 1700s in Campton, a War of 1812 Sash Plate in Francistown, and three George Washington Inaugural Buttons in Bristol.
+I love that he always shares a little history about each item, along with a few photos and where it was found.

 He recently posted a pistol he found a few years ago in Wilmot, New Hampshire.
 He captioned the photo: